vidyagames998/vidyagames998.github.io/eldenring/index.md

 - [https://eldenring.wiki.fextralife.com/Grave_Glovewort_(9)](https://eldenring.wiki.fextralife.com/Grave_Glovewort_(9))
 - [https://eldenring.wiki.fextralife.com/Grave_Glovewort_(10)](https://eldenring.wiki.fextralife.com/Great_Grave_Glovewort)

+You can get a grave glovewort 7/8/9/10 all from giant conquering heros grave right before fire giant without fighting mini bosses.

 After Raya Lucaria the next area is to the North east.
 With two halves of the medallion you can go North East to the Altus Plateau and onward to the next tree sentinel (far far north east).
 Altus Plateau has a [+6 somber](https://www.youtube.com/watch?v=Au-l_deU86o) you can pickup off the ground to upgrade halberd.
 It's located on the cliffs on the top left of the map on a guy in chair after climbing the first really long ladder.

 ## Mohgwyn Palace